Basic Caching Setup

 Add Cache Configuration

-To unlock the full power of Ren.Kit, you must configure your appsettings.json
+To unlock the full power of Ren.Kit, you must configure your appsettings.json file with the following structure:

 "CacheConfiguration": {